DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 Teacher training in England is practical, hands-on and supportive.
 As an international applicant, you’ll have the opportunity to train at a world class institution where creativity and innovation is valued, gaining lots of classroom experience along the way.

-You’ll leave with qualified teacher status (QTS, or PGCE + QTS), professional qualifications valued globally.
+You’ll complete your training with qualified teacher status (QTS, or PGCE + QTS), professional qualifications valued globally.

 You can apply to train to teach in England from any country in the world.
 This page explains how, step by step.